BRIDGE Loans

 • Requested loan amount

-• Short explanation of the transaction and timing issue
+• Short explanation of the timing issue

 • Expected exit strategy, such as sale or refinance